**Content can take a variety of forms. However, for this article, content in this context means articles.

 Native advertising is defined by The Interactive Advertising Bureau (IAB) as paid ads that are so unified with the page content, integrated into the design, and aligned with the platform behaviour that the viewer simply feels that that said content naturally belongs on the platform.
-As stated by the IAB, native advertising comprises of 6 distinct ad formats, namely: paid search, in-feed, in-ad with native element, promoted listings, recommendation widgets, and custom.
+As stated by the IAB, native advertising comprises of 6 distinct ad formats, namely: paid search, in-feed, in-ad with the native element, promoted listings, recommendation widgets, and custom.

 • The first version is an in-feed ad that is part of a publisher’s normal content well.
 They appear in-stream, match page function and mirror content behavior.

 • The second form shows up in a publisher’s content well but does not match a site’s operation and introduces new actions.
 They link away from the site to a brand’s editorial content or a landing page.

 • The third form is a story format ad that fully appears in a publisher’s content well.
 Individuals can interact with the content, without leaving the page because they appear in-stream, align with the function of the page and reflect page content behaviors.
 This form usually has a wider placement and drives brand engagement.